seanhig/spa-stack/README.md

 The development environment comes with the codebase in the form of a `devcontainer`, with an out-of-the-box _everything you need to start coding_ approach.
 Batteries included.

-By using `VSCode` as the IDE, the `devcontainer` will build a development environment with all the required dependencies and SDK/JDKs for working with the projects in this `spa-stack`.
+When using `VSCode` as the IDE, the `devcontainer` will build a development environment with all the required dependencies and SDK/JDKs for working with the projects in this `spa-stack`.

 ## Requirements